monsoonmaelstrom/book2/book2.md

 I check her pulse, and find none.

-I let myself out of the house, and it seems like only seconds later that I’m standing in front of the door to Davy’s flat.
+I let myself out of the house, and it seems like seconds later that I’m standing in front of the door to Davy’s flat.

 I knock, and it’s only moments before I hear footsteps.
 Alex throws open the door, looking disappointed when he sees it’s me.